maxpoblete2905/Portfolio/README.md

 4. Run `npm install` to install the project dependencies.
 5. After the installation is complete, run `ng serve` to start the development server.
 6. Open your web browser and navigate to `http://localhost:4200/` to view the project.

-Now you should be able to see the project running locally on your machine.